 To get you started, here are six tips to inspire a post-launch optimization strategy:

 Optimization is no longer a digital fad, it's a best practice.
 A central idea behind optimization is testing, experimentation, and incremental improvement.
 To this end, data is an organization’s greatest ally.
-Data collection tools, like Google Analytics and Hotjar, give organizations greater insight into how users are engaging with a website or digital product.
+Free data collection tools, like Google Analytics and Hotjar, give organizations greater insight into how users are engaging with a website or digital product.
 More specifically, these tools are helpful in understanding what content users are engaging with and visualizing how that content is being engaged.
 Tools like Optimizely (formerly Episerver) allow teams to personalize content, A/B test different variations of content or designs, and promote the best experience possible to the right audience at the right time.

 Understanding where and why site visitors fall off allows teams to tailor efforts to improve those specific experiences.
 This data can inform experiments and test scenarios to improve conversions or business outcomes.
 In some cases, it can be as simple as moving the call to action (CTA) higher up on a page to be above the fold: